When Teachers Struggled to Address Racism, These Students Showed Them How

-The success of the student-led PD sessions last summer sparked an idea for Dolan: What if the students delivered a version of their presentation to other organizations?
+The success of the student-led PD sessions in summer 2020 sparked an idea for Dolan: What if the students delivered a version of their presentation to other organizations?

 Dolan’s experience advising and encouraging the students led her to reflect on how little space is generally given in educational professional development programs to those most affected by the education system.
 “Why is student voice not a larger component of learning?” she said.

 “It just seemed like such an obvious next step and such a glaring omission historically in terms of professional development offerings, that I was just floored for a moment.”

 The nonprofit organization aims to provide youth-led training programs to help educators be more responsive to student needs and elevate the voices of marginalized students—igniting transformations similar to that at Brooks.